networknext/next/docs/setup_semaphoreci.md

 This is worth doing anytime you include a new golang module to the project.

 Click on "Update Golang Cache" and confirm "Start promotion".

-(image)

-Verify that it succeeds.
+Verify that the build succeeds (it will take several minutes).

 _todo: you are now ready to go to the next step_